-Don't tell Montreal or Toronto but Vancouver is the culinary capital of Canada.
-Loosen your belt and dive right into North America's best Asian dining scene, from chatty Chinese restaurants to authentic izakayas (Japanese neighborhood pubs), or taste a rich smorgasbord of freshly caught seafood, including seasonal spot prawns and juicy wild salmon.
-The farm-to-table movement here has revitalized the notion of West Coast cuisine – anyone for succulent Fraser Valley duck and a side dish of foraged morels?
-And we haven't even started on about the craft-beer scene that has led the nation in recent years.
+Don't tell Toronto or Montreal but Vancouver is the real culinary capital of Canada.
+Loosen your belt and dive right into North America's best Asian dining scene, from chatty Chinese restaurants to authentic izakayas (Japanese neighborhood pubs), or taste a rich smorgasbord of fresh-caught seafood, including seasonal spot prawns and juicy wild salmon.
+The farm-to-table movement has also revitalized the notion of West Coast cuisine – anyone for succulent Fraser Valley duck and a side dish of foraged morels?
+And we haven't even started on the nation-leading craft-beer scene, plus the city's emerging craft liquor producers.

-Those snow-dusted mountains that peek between downtown's glass towers?
+Those snow-dusted mountains that are peeking at you from between downtown's glass towers?
 They're less than 30 minutes away by car.
-Vancouverites really can ski in the morning and hit the beach in the afternoon – although it's more relaxing to chill out and take your time.
+Vancouverites really can ski in the morning and hit the beach in the afternoon – although it's far more relaxing to chill out and take your time.
 The city's North Shore nature doorstep offers snow sports, mountain biking and leisurely rainforest viewing, while the city itself is studded with sandy beaches, forest trails, kayaking routes, seawall bike lanes and Canada's urban green-space jewel, the mighty and highly beloved Stanley Park.